FirasQaissi/nodeProject/README.md

 ## 💡 Need Help?

-Open an issue or contact the maintainer for support.
+Open an issue or contact the maintainer for support(Firas Qaissi - Qaissi0003@gmail.com).